dan7davis/indigo/call.md

 December 21st – Deadline for submissions
 January 15th - Notifications of acceptance
 January 20th - (early bird registration deadline) confirmation of attendance

-*   The source indentation of item text can vary for different items (but continuation lines must be indented by the same amount as the item text that they are continuing).

-    Additional paragraphs of item text (after a blank line) also require this indentation, with the extra requirement that it be four to seven spaces more than the item symbol or number.

-    * These indentation requirements are the same for sub-list items (but apply to their symbol or number, not their item text).

-*   Blank lines between list items are optional, avoid them.